-Nearly 8,000 Muslim men and boys were killed in the Bosnian town of Srebrenica in July 1995.
-Srebrenica became an emblem for the dissolution of Yugoslavia -- once a multiethnic state of Serbs, Croats, Muslims and others -- into six countries during a bloody and brutal conflict.
+It became an emblem for the dissolution of Yugoslavia -- once a multi-ethnic state of Serbs, Croats and Muslims -- into six countries during a bloody and brutal conflict in the early 1990s.

-Yugoslavian President Slobodan Milosevic also faced charges connected with the Balkan wars, but he died in 2006 while on trial at The Hague.
+Milosevic died in 2006 while on trial at The Hague.